magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 Let's move on.

-## Porting to Reagent.
-Step 4: Composing Component
+## Porting to Reagent: composing components

 The next step in the React Tutorial is to define two new skeleton Components.
 The first, named `CommentList`, to list current comments